GUIDE 2026

 Documentation usability refers to the degree to which technical documents are easy to use, understand, and navigate.
 It encompasses various aspects, including readability, visual appeal, information architecture, content structure, and content quality.

-High documentation usability ensures that technical documents effectively meet the needs of their intended audience, reducing errors and enhancing the overall user experience.
+High documentation usability ensures that technical documents meet the needs of their intended audience, reducing errors and enhancing the overall user experience.
 By focusing on usability, technical writers can create documents that are not only informative but also accessible and efficient for users.

 A team that can include product designers, technical writers, marketers, software developers, and subject matter experts creates documentation.
 The documentation team has its own perspective, mindset, and point of view: what appeals to the documentation team might not appeal to actual users.
 Therefore, the main reason to test documentation usability is to ascertain whether the documentation will help actual users.